ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 ## [From _The Cass County Republican._](https://chroniclingamerica.loc.gov/lccn/sn85033611/1860-11-08/ed-1/seq-1)

 #### 1860-11-08 &middot; Dowagiac, Mich.

 <table style="width: 100%;"><tr><td style="width: 50%">

+beamed.
-hat eye shall be forever bright &#x27;
+That eye shall be forever bright &#x27;
 .
 When stars and sons have sunk in Night.
 Within this hollow cavern hung
 The ready, swift, and tuneful tongue. .